Diary of Our Days at the Breakwater: Manga

 The manga is written and illustrated by Yasuyuki Kosaka, and began serialization in Akita Shoten's Young Champion Retsu magazine in February 2017.
-It has been published as nine tankōbon volumes by June 20, 2022 In July 2020, it was announced that the manga would go on hiatus due to heavy flooding in Kosaka's home of Kyushu; the series resumed serialization shortly afterward.
+It has been published as eleven tankōbon volumes by September 20, 2023.
+In July 2020, it was announced that the manga would go on hiatus due to heavy flooding in Kosaka's home of Kyushu; the series resumed serialization shortly afterward.
 In November 2020, it was announced it will go on a hiatus again at a later date.
 Publication resumed in April 2021.

 Anime

 The 12-episode anime television series adaptation was announced in the fifth issue of Young Champion Retsu magazine on April 16, 2019.
 The series is animated by Doga Kobo and directed by Takaharu Okuma, with Fumihiko Shimo handling series composition, Katsuhiro Kumagai designing the characters, and Miki Sakurai composing the music.
 It aired from April 7 to September 22, 2020.
 The opening theme "SEA HORIZON" and end credits song "Tsuri no Sekai e" were both performed by the main cast.
 On April 15, 2020, it was announced that episode 4 and onward were delayed until further notice due to the effects of the COVID-19 pandemic.
 On June 1, 2020, it was announced that the anime series would resume on July 7, 2020 from the first episode, with the fourth episode airing on July 28, 2020.

+An English dub was released, which was streamed by Funimation in early 2021.
+Bubbleblabber named the series "a cute high school comedy" with quality animation, writing of the vocal performances: "The accents in the voice acting help with the countryside setting of the anime."
+Anime Inferno thought the series offered "a remarkably nostalgic and rosy depiction of school life and serious small-town vibes."
+They added: "I'd also like to give a shout out to the English voice cast who used soft southern accents for the main cast in the dub.
+It really contributed to a quirky small town feel for the series.
+Actual southerners from the United States may feel different, but this Australian thought it worked well."

 Drama

-A live-action television series was announced on January 17, 2023.
-It will premiere in Q3 2023.
+A live-action web series was announced on January 17, 2023.
+The series is directed by Takahiro Horie, and scripts are written by Takeshi Miyamoto.
+The theme song, "Watashi-tachi no Journey" (Our Journey), is performed by Kaneyorimasaru.
+It aired from June 13 to August 8, 2023 on the Lemino streaming service in Japan.